 With self-taught lessons in mixing, DJing, and song making, and a handful of women mentors along the way, Stone is guided by the motto: “Expect the unexpected.”

-Distinctly, as twin sisters, DJs, and eyewear designers Coco & Breezy transition into music production, they have decided to go the label route.
-This year, the dynamic Puerto Rican duo from Minnesota signed a deal with WME.
-Now, the pair is getting ready to release an EP in 2022.
-Even though their path is different from that of Stone’s, they agree that women-to-women mentorship and collaboration have been key to their success.
+As twin sisters, DJs, and eyewear designers Coco & Breezy transition into music production, the dynamic Puerto Rican duo from Minnesota agree that women-to-women mentorship and collaboration have been key to their success.

-“If you're the only person or if you're the only woman [in a space], some people don't like to share the knowledge because they feel like they work so hard to get there, and there's a little ego,” Breezy says.
+“If you're the only person or if you're the only woman [in a space], some people don't like to share the knowledge because they feel like they work so hard to get there, and there's a little ego,” Breezy, who shares the pair will release an EP in 2022, tells Refinery29 Somos.
 “You can't have an ego.
 Just [own] the space that you want to be in and figure out ways to put in those hours so that you can continue to be greater.”

 "Yes, you are supposed to be here.”